silvermine/serverless-plugin-multiple-responses/README.md

       'Cache-Control': "'no-cache, max-age=0, must-revalidate'"
       'Pragma': "'no-cache'"
    errorResponseTemplate: "$input.path('$.errorMessage')"
-   # here is where you define what would appear under "responses" in your HTTP event
+   # Here we are defining what would be under "responses" in your HTTP event
-   # if you were not using these variables.
-The key is the status code, and the value
+   # if you were not using the custom variables.
-   # is an object that can have headers, templates, and properties
    standardResponses:
       200:
          headers: ${self:custom.standardResponseHeaders}